dominicstop/react-native-ios-navigator/README.md

 #### D.1.2. `RouteViewPortal` Component

-The purpose of this component is to allow for the customization of a route after it's been pushed.

-* E.g. like dynamically overriding/updating a route's `RouteOptions`, or rendering custom components to show inside the navigation bar, etc.
+The purpose of this component is to allow for the customization of a route after it's been pushed (e.g. like dynamically overriding/updating a route's `RouteOptions`, or rendering custom components to show inside the navigation bar, etc).

 📝 **Note**: The reason why this component has the "portal" suffix is because it's "transporting" things like the route options and the render props somewhere else.